SDU-eScience/UCloud/docs/reference/accounting_charge-absolute-multi.md

 # $accessToken is a valid access-token issued by UCloud
 # ------------------------------------------------------------------------------------------------------

-# In this example, we will be performing some simple charge requests for an absolute
+# In this example, we will show how a charge affects the rest of the allocation hierarchy.
+The
-# product.
-Before and after each charge, we will show the current state of the system.
+# hierarchy we use consists of a single root allocation.
+The root allocation has a single child,
-# We will perform the charges on a root allocation, that is, it has no ancestors.
+# which we will be referring to as the leaf, since it has no children.

-# Authenticated as ucloud
+# Authenticated as piRoot
 curl -XGET -H "Authorization: Bearer $accessToken" "$host/api/accounting/wallets/browse?"

 # {